o3de/o3de.org/content/docs/userguide/referencing-character-animation-editor-anim-graph.md

 ## Benefits {#character-animation-editor-anim-graph-referencing-benefits}

 Referencing anim graphs provide the following benefits:
-+ **Sharing anim graph pieces or snippets**– You can create anim graph pieces or snippets that can be shared in multiple other anim graphs\.
++ **Sharing anim graph pieces or snippets**- You can create anim graph pieces or snippets that can be shared in multiple other anim graphs\.
 For example, you might build a locomotion anim graph part to share across all characters while individualizing the rest\.
 When you use referencing, you don't need to copy and paste the same anim graph every time that you use it\.
-+ **Ease of maintenance** – You can maintain a shared anim graph in one place\.
++ **Ease of maintenance** - You can maintain a shared anim graph in one place\.
 If you copy and paste anim graphs, each copy must be maintained separately\.
 **Note**
 Because a change in a referenced anim graph can break the behavior of another, it is important to keep track of your referencing hierarchy\.
 For more information, see [Best Practices for Using Referenced Anim Graphs](#character-animation-editor-anim-graph-reference-best-practices)\.
-+ **Greater ease of collaboration** – By clearly separating anim graphs, multiple people can develop animation for different characters simultaneously\.
++ **Greater ease of collaboration** - By clearly separating anim graphs, multiple people can develop animation for different characters simultaneously\.

 ## Using External Anim Graphs {#character-animation-editor-using-external-anim-graphs}